PVD Coating

 There is one plating method that has been around for a long time but has started gaining more popularity because of its functionalities.
 This plating method is called ion plating.

-What is Ion Plating on Jewelry?
+What Is Ion Plated Jewelry?

 Ion plating is basically a coating process that involves vaporizing metallic atomic-sized particles like titanium nitride on another material surface (usually stainless steel).
 It’s an advanced plating process used to enhance the appearance and durability of jewelry.